rohitvs/AuditoriumTicketingSystem/README.md

 This will bring back the total number of available seats in level 1.
 If we change the path param to 2, 3 or 4 it will bring back the total number of available seats in the corresponding levels

 2)	findAndHoldSeats -POST http://localhost:8080/findAndHoldSeats

-Request body:
+The content type MUST be set to application/json for this to work Request body:

 {"email":"rohit_vs@yahoo.com","numSeats": "2","minLevel":"1","maxLevel":"3"}